An Imprint of Inteltab - Established 2002

 Paid advertising and publicity is not recommended.
 If the sales agent chooses to pay for advertising or publicity then this will be paid for by the agent.
 The product is very attractive and should not need paid advertising: it has unique selling points and it has a much-reduced price.

 Earnings for sales agents will be solely commission based.
 Agents will enjoy 25% of all sales.
-This will be payable upon the customer's payment for the design and building of their site, which will be £297 plus whatever extras the customer has chosen.
+This will be payable upon the customer's payment for the design and building of their site, which will be £495 plus whatever extras the customer has chosen, if any.
 This will be paid to the agent on the last day of the month immediately following the month in which the sale was made, the customer’s payment being valid.
 This delay is in case of clawbacks and refunds due to the customer deciding to pull out of the sale and claiming statutory consumer rights (which, of course, need to be adhered to and over which we have no control).

 (Note: The 25% commission rate is not set in stone.
 For sales agents with a particularly suitable track record or ability to sell websites the commission rate could increase.
-The sales campaign for this product will begin week commencing 10 December 2018.)

 1 – 10 sales per month $50 per sale